Gary Lee Price: Career

 After leaving Utah Valley University, Price enrolled at the University of Utah to study painting, drawing, and anatomy.
 He studied under Alvin Gittins as well as Stan Johnson.
 In 1982, he earned his B.F.A in painting and drawing.

 During his high-school years, Price painted and sold his landscape paintings.
 Later on, he worked as a ranch hand, a farmer, a jewelry salesperson and manager, and worked in Stan Johnson’s studio and foundry in Mapleton, Utah.
 Price gained many skills through his work including mold making, wax and slurry casting, and welding.
 These skills would later become very important in influencing the direction of his art.
 Some of his earliest subjects include Southwestern and wildlife themes, such as Buffalo Nickel and Return of Fury.
-His first recognition came with the Death Valley Art Show, followed by recognition for his sculpture They Rise Highest Who Lift As They Go. aka "Ascent".
+His first recognition came with the Death Valley Art Show, followed by recognition for his sculpture They Rise Highest Who Lift As They Go, also known as Ascent.

 In 1991, Gary Lee Price was elected a member of the National Sculpture Society.
 In November 2001, he received the "Governor's Mansion Artist Award," from Governor Michael Leavitt of Utah, for his support of the arts.
 Aside from his sculpture images appearing on the covers of a few various magazines and books, the December 2003 issue of Utah Valley Magazine featured a cover story on Gary and his career entitled, "The Spirit of Giving."
 In 2005, it was announced that he had been selected to create the 305-foot Statue of Responsibility on the west coast of the United States.
 Price is currently in Phase III of this history making project.
-In 2014 Gary was elected by his National Sculpture Society peers to the status of FELLOW.
+In 2014 Gary was elected by his National Sculpture Society peers to the status of Fellow.